 Conditional graph generative learning aims to generate a target graph \( \mathcal{G}_T \) based on an input graph \( \mathcal{G}_S \).
 These methods are commonly used in tasks involving graph transformation, such as malware network synthesis~\citep{guo2022deep}, molecular graph editing~\citep{zhong2023retrosynthesis}, protein structure generation \citep{guo2020interpretable}, and retrosynthesis prediction \citep{shi2020graph}.

-For the retrosynthesis prediction task, \citet{shi2020graph} propose the G2Gs model, which splits a molecule into synthons by breaking the reaction center.
-Then, a series of graph transformations is applied to generate the corresponding reactants. \citet{zhong2023retrosynthesis} propose the Graph2Edits model for retrosynthesis prediction, aimed at performing molecular graph editing. \citet{wu2021graph} formalize the handwritten mathematical expression recognition problem as a graph-to-graph learning task and proposed a G2G model, which has shown significant improvement in experimental results.
+For the retrosynthesis prediction task, \citet{shi2020graph} proposed the G2Gs model, which splits a molecule into synthons by breaking the reaction center.
+Then, a series of graph transformations is applied to generate the corresponding reactants. \citet{zhong2023retrosynthesis} proposed the Graph2Edits model for retrosynthesis prediction, aimed at performing molecular graph editing. \citet{wu2021graph} formalized the handwritten mathematical expression recognition problem as a graph-to-graph learning task and proposed a G2G model, which has shown significant improvement in experimental results.

-In other research directions, \citet{hou2024dag} propose the DAVA model, which generates social propagation graphs by integrating topological analysis of propagation graphs with corresponding user attributes as prior knowledge. \citet{guo2020interpretable} introduce the NED-VAE model to tackle disentangled representation learning for attributed graphs.
+In other research directions, \citet{hou2024dag} proposed the DAVA model, which generates social propagation graphs by integrating topological analysis of propagation graphs with corresponding user attributes as prior knowledge. \citet{guo2020interpretable} introduced the NED-VAE model to tackle disentangled representation learning for attributed graphs.